blackducksoftware/import_yocto_bm/README.md

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

+If you have comments or issues, please raise a GitHub issue here.
+Synopsys support is not able to respond to support tickets for this OSS utility.

 # OVERVIEW

 The `import_yocto_bm.py` script is designed to import a Yocto project build manifest created by Bitbake.
 It replaces all previous scripts (including https://github.com/matthewb66/import_yocto_build_manifest).